timkelsch/mfl-scoring/README.md

 ## To Do:

-- [ ] Change front end API from stage to prod and make mflstage.<domain> into stage
-- [ ] Put team names in front of staging stage
 - [x] Create couth custom URL for scoring API
 - [x] Make dual pushes from Github run sequentially (branch create/push and PR merge)
 - [x] Clean up workspace in JF post step